MicrosoftDocs/xamarin-docs/docs/android/get-started/installation/android-emulator/xamarin-device-manager.md

     ![Xamarin Android Device Manager setup wizard](xamarin-device-manager-images/win/30-installer.png)

+> [!NOTE]
+> Starting with [Visual Studio 2017 Preview 5](https://www.visualstudio.com/vs/preview/), the Android Device Manager will be distributed as as part of the VS2017 installer.
+There is no need to download a separate installer to get the Xamarin Android Device Manager with Visual Studio 2017 Preview 5.

 # [Visual Studio for Mac](#tab/vsmac)

 1. Download the [Xamarin Device Manager installer](https://go.microsoft.com/fwlink/?linkid=865527) for macOS.